kibetamos/React/masterusestate/src/quiz.md

 2. When would you want to pass the first option (from answer above) to the state setter function?

+    Whenever you don't need the previous value of state to determine what the new value of state should be.

 3. When would you want to pass the second option (from answer above) to the state setter function?

+    Whenever you DO need the previous value to determine the new value